g-hodge/g-hodge/README.md

 # Hi there - welcome to my profile! 👋

-My name's Gavin Hodge and I'm a student at the University of Notre Dame ☘️
+My name's Gavin Hodge and I'm an undergraduate student at the University of Notre Dame ☘️

-## Who am I?

-- I'm an undergraduate student at the University of Notre Dame where I study Global Affairs
-- I'm currently learning about
-- I'm a big fan of *The New York Times* minigames (but LinkedIn games are getting pretty good!)
+While I am a Global Affairs major, I have been picking up coursework in Accountancy and Data Science 📚 When I'm not working, I enjoy playing *The New York Times* minigames 🧩

 ## What am I up to?